letstri/timezz/README.md

 ### canContinue

-Can TimezZ continue after end of date point (for stopwatch).
+Can TimezZ continue after end of date point (for stopwatch)?

 - type: `boolean`
 - default: `true`